Liver Cancer Treatment in India

 Diagnosing liver cancer starts with imaging.
 For high-risk patients, an ultrasound every 6 months, combined with an AFP blood test, is standard.
 When a suspicious lesion is found, the evaluation moves to more detailed scans.

 - MRI Liver: Similar diagnostic accuracy to CT for most HCC cases.
-MRI is preferred when there are concerns about radiation or contrast allergy, and it’s better at characterising fatty changes that might obscure CT findings.
+MRI is preferred when there are concerns about radiation or contrast allergy.

-- Liver Biopsy: Not always necessary.
-If imaging and AFP clearly indicate HCC, a biopsy adds little and carries a small procedural risk.
-It’s used when imaging is inconclusive, when unusual tumour subtypes are suspected, or when gene-level tumour analysis is needed to guide targeted therapy.
+- Liver Biopsy: Not always necessary, it’s used when imaging is inconclusive, when unusual tumour subtypes are suspected, or when gene-level tumour analysis is needed to guide targeted therapy.

 Is Liver Cancer Curable?